 Rabobank Group aims to offer continuity in its services.
 It therefore pursues a prudent credit policy.
 Once granted, loans are carefully managed so there is a continuous monitoring of credit risk.
-At 30 June 2015, 49 per cent. of Rabobank Group's credit loan portfolio to the private sector consisted of loans to private individuals, mainly residential mortgages, which tend to have a very low risk profile in relative terms.
-The remaining 51 per cent. was a highly diversified portfolio of loans to business clients in the Netherlands and internationally.
+At 31 December 2017, 48 per cent. of Rabobank Group's private sector lending consisted of loans to private individuals, mainly residential mortgages, which tend to have a very low risk profile in relative terms.
+The remaining 52 per cent. was a highly diversified portfolio of loans to business clients in the Netherlands and internationally.

 Approval of larger credit applications is decided on by committees.
 A structure consisting of various committees has been established, with the total exposure including the requested financing determining the applicable committee level.
-The Executive Board itself decides on the largest credit applications.
-Rabobank Group has three Policy Credit Committees ("PCCs"): Rabobank Group PCC and the Wholesale, Rural & Retail and Member Banks PCCs.
-Rabobank Group PCC establishes Rabobank Group's credit risk policy.
+Very large loans are approved by the Central Credit Committee Rabobank (CCCRG), which is chaired by the CRO.
+The Risk Management Committee Group (RMC Group) establishes Rabobank Group's credit risk policy and global standards.
 Rabobank Group entities define and establish their own credit policies within this framework.
-In this context, the Member Banks PCC is responsible for domestic retail banking and the Wholesale, Rural & Retail PCC for wholesale banking and international retail banking.
-Rabobank Group PCC is chaired by the CFO and the Executive Board is represented by three members.
-The CFO also chairs the Wholesale, Rural & Retail and Member Banks PCCs.
-The PCCs are composed of representatives from Rabobank Group's most senior management levels.
+In this context, the RMC Retail NL is responsible for domestic retail banking and the RMC WRR for WRR.
 For corporate loans, a key concept in Rabobank Group's policy for accepting new clients is the "know your customer" principle, meaning that loans are granted only to corporate clients whose management, including their integrity and expertise, is known and considered acceptable by Rabobank Group.
 In addition, Rabobank Group is familiar with the industry in which a client operates and can assess its clients' financial performance.
 Corporate social responsibility implies responsible financing; accordingly, corporate social responsibility guidelines apply to the lending process as well.

-With respect to the management of Rabobank Group's exposure to credit risk, Rabobank's Credit Risk Management department and Group Risk Management department play a key role.
-Credit applications beyond certain limits are subject to a thorough credit analysis by credit officers of Credit Risk Management.
-Group Risk Management monitors Rabobank Group's credit portfolio and develops new methods for quantifying credit risks.
+With respect to the management of Rabobank Group's exposure to credit risk, Rabobank's Credit Department within overall Risk Management play a key role.
+Credit applications beyond certain limits are subject to a thorough credit analysis by credit officers of Credit.
+Credit monitors and reports about Rabobank Group's credit portfolio and develops new methods for quantifying credit risks.